As you read this week’s Living in The Story scriptures, watch how several important stories and themes intertwine with one other.

 - See Peter on the Mount of Transfiguration filled with passion for the vision of glory he was allowed to witness.

-- See also the passion of the Christ, who – when he left this glorious mountaintop experience – walked resolutely to the paradoxical glory of the Cross.
+- See also the passion of the Christ, who – when he left this glorious mountaintop experience – walked resolutely toward the paradoxical glory of the Cross.

-As you read Exodus 35-40, relax and enjoy the story, the way it is told and the pictures it creates in your imagination.
+As you read Exodus 35-40, relax and enjoy the story – the way it is told and the pictures it creates in your imagination.
+Don’t over analyze; let the beauty and generosity wash over you.

 The Psalmist of chapter 27 yearns for God: